org-ST/orgST/README.md

 # orgST™
 -- -- -- --
 a console in python that comes with apps.

+IMPORTANT ANNOUNCEMENT: orgST will be switching to Java eventually. we'll keep you updated.

 [orgST](https://github.com/MakiDevelops/orgST) © 2024-2025 by [Wdboyes13](https://github.com/Wdboyes13), [progman.task](https://github.com/MakiDevelops) is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)
 “orgST”, "organizationSTATION", and the orgST logo are trademarks of orgST.